mauro-d/keep-or-skip/README.md

 keepOrSkip.debug(true)
 ```

-the above code will set the debug mode to *true* every time `keepOrSkip` will be
+the above code sets the debug mode to *true* every time `keepOrSkip` is
-used, unless otherwise specified at the time of use as shown in the following
+used unless otherwise specified in the single calls as shown in the following
 example:

 ```javascript